zmckinnon/wehongry/README.md

 - Naming - probably should have taken time to name models, services, etc. better
 - Performance - could have done more to optimize performance around distance
+- Empty states - could have done more to handle empty states

 **Trade-offs**